Skip to main content

 Be sure to use real double-density media, which usually has a blue cover.
 High density disks have different magnetic properties, so covering the density hole is not a good solution.
 HD disks are often unreliable after writing (YMMV).

-If you're reusing existing SAM disks be aware that some USB floppy drives may not recognise the existing 10-sector format.
+If you're re-using existing SAM disks be aware that some USB floppy drives may not recognise the existing 10-sector format.
 You may have to reformat the disk as true 9-sector before it'll work.
 Under Windows try format a: /t:80 /s:9, or under Linux try ufiformat /dev/sdX (change sdX to the correct device name).

 SAMDOS/MasterDOS/BDOS will retry after disk errors but custom loaders may not.
-The MNEMOtech loader used by MNEMOdemo 1 and 2 fails immediately fails with a Loading Error so you'll need good quality disks!
+The MNEMOtech loader used by MNEMOdemo 1 and 2 fails immediately with a Loading Error so you'll need good quality disks!

 Expect disk errors.
 If in doubt try a different disk!